dotnet/arcade/Documentation/Darc.md

 	}
 ]
 ```
-*  `[-r, --repo] <repo>`: if --repo is different from local returns the DependencyItems matching the --repo from the reporting
+*  `[-r, --repo] <repo>`: if --repoUri is different from local returns the DependencyItems matching the --repoUri from the reporting
 store, if same, return the the collection from `version.details.xml`
-    *  Example: `darc get --repo https://github.com/dotnet/corefx`
+    *  Example: `darc get --repoUri https://github.com/dotnet/corefx`
 	*  Output Sample:
 ```
 [